LukeNeedle/Secure-messaging/README.md

 # Secure messaging
  My A-Level Computer Science NEA

-My project is a secure messaging system that could be used in schools for communication between staff members.
+My project is a secure messaging system that schools could use to communicate with staff members.

----

 ### Features I would like to include are:
-- Staff to staff messaging – Private messaging between staff, files
+- Staff-to-staff messaging – Private messaging between staff, files

-- Staff to group messaging – Staff can send notices to groups of people.
+- Staff-to-group messaging – Staff can send notices to groups of people.

-- Alert – Staff can send a notification to all staff who should receive the alert.
+- Alert – Staff can notify all staff who should receive the alert.
 This message should appear on the home page for each staff member so that it is easy to see.

 - Secure reporting – Staff can record conversations, worries and information about students.
 These records can only be seen by members of SENCo.